-(a) No person shall receive or personally deliver or attempt to deliver a contribution in the State Capitol, in any state office building, or in any office for which the state pays the majority of the rent other than a legislative district office.

-(b) For purposes of this section:

-(1) "Personally deliver" means delivery of a contribution in person or causing a contribution to be delivered in person by an agent or intermediary.

-(2) "Receive" includes the receipt of a campaign contribution delivered in person.
+- (a) No person shall receive or personally deliver or attempt to deliver a contribution in the State Capitol, in any state office building, or in any office for which the state pays the majority of the rent other than a legislative district office. - (b) For purposes of this section: - (1) "Personally deliver" means delivery of a contribution in person or causing a contribution to be delivered in person by an agent or intermediary. - (2) "Receive" includes the receipt of a campaign contribution delivered in person.

 History: Added by Stats.
 1982, Ch.
-920.

-Thistory.
-Added by Stats.
-1962, Ch.
-920.
+920. References at the time of publication (see page 3):